-The combination of a magazine’s attributes make it desirable and “survivable” for some part of the reading population, and paper or tablet, the essential attributes of a magazine will not change.
-Consumers who love magazines are not going to let publishers change the characteristics of a magazine that have made the medium so successful over the years.
+The combination of a magazine’s attributes make it desirable and “survivable” and the essential attributes of a magazine will not change on the web.
+Consumers who love magazines and magazine content are not going to let publishers change the characteristics of a magazine that have made the medium so successful over the years.